 InstantPrint argues that this should be tied closely to the ethos you wish to portray as a brand and focus on the mood you want your consumers to associate with your offering.
 InstantPrint concludes that ‘knowing which colours help to support your message will not only make a huge difference in how a consumer reacts to your brand, but more importantly, how they remember your brand.’

 3. Colour has the power to change perceptions

 Precisely because colour in understood in a way which does not require words, it is the perfect tool for portraying subliminal messages that contribute to changing perceptions in a way few advertising campaigns achieve.

-Although not a marketing endeavour, the recent art project “Humanae,” which documented human skin tones using the Pantone colour palette, is the perfect example of how to change perceptions using colour.
-Conceived by Brazilian artist Angelica Dass in a bid to demonstrate that questions of race and colour are never as simple as words like black, white, mixed often seem to suggest.
+Although not a marketing endeavour, the ongoing art project “Humanae,” which documents human skin tones using the Pantone colour palette, is the perfect example of how to change perceptions using colour.
+Conceived by Brazilian artist Angélica Dass, Humanae is a bid to demonstrate that questions of race and colour are never as simple as words like black, white and mixed often seem to suggest.
 Using the Pantone colour guides so well-known to designers the world over, and taking an 11x11 pixel sample from the subject’s face which she had photographed, Dass explained in her TED talk that she set out to make an online and in the streets campaign that would ‘foster a popular debate and create a feeling of community.’